markjjacob/Negotiation/TLON_Lecture_06.md

 - Treat the other party in a more distributive manner.
 - Likely be reciprocated with the same distributive treatment by the other party.

+> Fight the bias
+>
-To prevent, just remember the less experience, the greater the possibility that past lessons will be erroneously used in the future.
+> - Remember the less experience, the greater the possibility that past lessons will be erroneously used in the future.

-- Styles and strategies that worked in the past may not work in the future, especially if the negotiations differ, which they will.
+> - Styles and strategies that worked in the past may not work in the future.
+> - especially if the negotiations differ, which they will.

 ### Self-Serving Biases